-A good understanding have all they that do His commandments.
-(Psalms 111:10)
+Psalm 111:10 A good understanding have all they that do His commandments.

-That verse doesn't stand alone; and we know that there are other qualities that need to be added to that.
+That verse does not stand alone, and we know that there are other qualities that need to be added to that.
 He also shows that we need to be intelligent.
-We also need to approach Him, and His Word, in a childlike way.
+We also need to approach Him and His Word in a childlike way.
 God expects us to use our intellect.
-He expects us to search the scriptures and to compare one scripture with another—if we are going to understand His way.
+He expects us to search the Scriptures and to compare one scripture with another—if we are going to understand His way.
 God purposely had the Bible written, in the way that He did, in order that people would have to search out His truth.

-"Whom will he teach knowledge?
+Isaiah 28:9-11 "Whom will he teach knowledge?
 And whom will he make to understand the message?
 Those just weaned from milk?
 [No.] Those just drawn from the breasts?
 [No; but, you see, a person has to start there.]
-10 For [Here is how it comes.] precept must be upon precept, precept upon precept, line upon line, line upon line, here a little, there a little."
-[It's like a person stammering—where things are somewhat disconnected and yet they are also connected.]
-11 For with stammering lips and another tongue He will speak to this people.
-(Isaiah 28:9-11)
+For [Here is how it comes.] precept must be upon precept, precept upon precept, line upon line, line upon line, here a little, there a little."
+[It is like a person stammering—where things are somewhat disconnected and yet they are also connected.]
+For with stammering lips and another tongue He will speak to this people.

 But the principle is there, to be fully grounded on.
 That is, in order to understand the doctrine, we must study it line upon line.

 The apostle Paul said basically the same thing.
-We're going to go back to II TIMOTHY.
+We are going to go back to II Timothy.